Madame Roland: Memoirs and letters

-History
+Historiography

 In 1837, the Scottish historian Thomas Carlyle published The French Revolution: a History, his now famous study of the French Revolution.
-He paid ample attention to the role of Madame Roland, who he called the bravest of French women.
+He paid ample attention to the role of Madame Roland, whom he called the bravest of French women.
 Alphonse de Lamartine also praised her in his Histoire des Girondins (1847).

 In the second half of the nineteenth century the first biographies of Madame Roland were published.
-These followed the admiring example of Carlyle and Lamartine and were based on the 'censored' versions of her memoirs.
+These followed the admiring example of Carlyle and Lamartine and were based on the censored versions of her memoirs.
 Until the 20th century, biographers emphasized her intelligence, feminine charm and high morals, and depicted her primarily as a tragic heroine in the struggle for freedom and equality.
 The American writer Jeanette Eaton wrote a prize-winning biography about Madame Roland for children, titled A daughter of the Seine (1929).

 Women's studies

 Madame Roland's memoirs and letters are unique in that they show the French Revolution from the perspective of a very intelligent woman who played an active role in the heart of events.
 When interest in the role of women in history grew at the end of the twentieth century, there was an upsurge in the number of publications on the life and work of Madame Roland.
 This helped build a more nuanced and less idealized image of her.
 There has also been a minor rehabilitation of Jean-Marie Roland, who was traditionally presented as someone intellectually and politically dwarfed by his wife.
 It is now recognized that although he did not have his wife's charisma and sharp political talent, he was an intelligent and conscientious administrator.